Banks in Hong Kong are ramping up their recruitment in technology and increasingly running into strong competition for talent from tech companies.

 Paul Gresham, chief information officer, Credit Suisse

 Veteran technologist Gresham worked for firms including Barclays, Cantor Fitzgerald and BNP Paribas between 1987 and 2006, and then joined CLSA as head of client and research technology.
 Gresham, who was briefly head of IT for Samsung Securities, left the banking sector in 2012 to work for maritime firm Wallem Innovative Solutions for three and a half years.
 He joined Credit Suisse in 2016.
-In an interview with us last year, Gresham described his approach to recruitment as “tech first”, meaning he’s open to candidates not currently working in finance so long as they are “passionate about technology”.
+In an interview with us, Gresham described his approach to recruitment as “tech first”, meaning he’s open to candidates not currently working in finance so long as they are “passionate about technology”.

 Didier Sabardu, APAC CTO, Societe Generale